Aller au contenu principal

 Royaume-Uni

-This is a managerial role with scope to influence the strategic direction of our research group.
-You will work closely with SARG’s management team to develop and deliver our strategic objectives, evaluate our collective actions, and will be responsible for the financial, operational, risk and administrative management of SARG’s activities, supported by the Research Administrator.
+The University of Sheffield are seeking a Research Group Manager to contribute to research undertaken by the Sheffield Alcohol Research Group (SARG).
+This is a managerial role with scope to influence the strategic direction.
+The role will work closely with SARG’s management team to develop and deliver strategic objectives, evaluate collective actions, and will be responsible for the financial, operational, risk and administrative management of SARG’s activities, supported by the Research Administrator.

 • En savoir plus sur Research Group Manager (Sheffield Alcohol Research Group)